Your cart is currently empty!

 Self-harm and suicidality are both relatively common at times.
 They can be at their worst when the young person is at their most malnourished, or as they get a little more energy as nourishment comes in.

-People with an eating disorder are several times more likely to commit suicide than those without an eating disorder, and I present statistics and charts here.
+People with an eating disorder are several times more likely to commit suicide than those without an eating disorder, and I present statistics and charts here if you really want to know.

 After weight-restoration

-My child is weight restored – is he or she now safe?
+My child is weight restored – have we done everything that's needed?

 Well done for getting to this stage.
 If your child is not only weight-restored but eating without excessive anxiety, you're through the first phase of treatment.

 Treatment continues and very gradually starts to be less about feeding and more about helping your child practice normal behaviours over and over again: normal eating, normal exercising, normal reactions to stressful events.
-This rewires the brain, removes irrational fears, gives your child the confidence that they can live normally, and gives the body time to restore itself to full normal health.
+This rewires the brain, removes irrational fears, brings back normal habits, gives your child the confidence that they can live normally, and gives the body time to restore itself to full normal health.

 It can take a year or more for normal hunger and fullness cues to return, so for a while people cannot eat completely independently – they need some degree of checking and correcting.
 Some physiological processes, some hormones, take a long time to get back to normal.
 Psychological changes take time and repetition too: your child will be scared of maintaining weight, of gaining weight, of eating various foods in various situations, of being among friends who are on diets.